Draper Esprit’s portfolio exceeds €1 billion for first time

 Dublin-listed venture capital firm benefits from strong performances across portfolio

-Dublin-listed venture capital firm Draper Esprit has increased the value of its portfolio to over €1 billion.
+Dublin-listed venture capital firm Draper Esprit has increased the value of its portfolio to over €1 billion for the first time.

 Publishing its latest full-year results, the company, which invests in and develops high-growth digital technology businesses, said its gross portfolio value grew to £984 million (€1.1 billion) in the year to the end of March.
 This was 40 per cent up on the £703 million reported the previous year.